jundalisay/spblist/content/en/material/principles/part-2/chapter-01c.md

 This is why we say time gets more malleable the higher the layer, while space becomes less important.

+## Why Time Always Moves Forward

+{{< q a="Parmenides" c="Chapter 7" >}}
+Does the One as a Whole experience time?
+Does it become older and younger than Itself and Others?
+- To exist is to be in the present time
+- To have been is to be at a past time
+- To be about to be is to be at a future time
+Then the One, since it has being also has time.
+Time is always moving forward.
+{{< /q >}}

 ## Physical Time and Metaphysical Time

-Previously, we created the concept of Physical Space and Metaphysical Space.
+Previously, we created the concept of Physical Space and Metaphysical Space, as the Cartesian View.

 Here we likewise create the concept of Physical Time and Metaphysical Time.
 In Physics, this is similar to the concept of Proper and Coordinate Time from Einstein's Relativity.

-Physical Time is objective, but Metaphysical Time is subjective.
+- Physical Time is objective
+- Metaphysical Time is subjective.

 Physical Time in Superphysics also includes Newtonian Time and the Radioactive Decay-time of certain elements.